Code-Institute-Submissions/Ray-yar-online-shopping_SepResub/README.md

 ## Online Shopping

 The brief was to develop a static front end project with a minimum of three separate page areas using HTML and CSS while following UX industry conventions.
-This is an online shopping platrom for making super easy the shopping market.
+This is an online shopping platrom for making shopping market easy and small.

 <a href="https://ray-yar.github.io/online-shopping/" target="_blank">Visit the live project here</a>

 ![alt text](.docs/multi_platform.png "Responsive Image")

 Online Shopping is a general platform for every one who can access it throw internet and deal any thing they want.
-Our goal is to provide save and reliable space for users.Our aim is to make easy the market of shopping just by one click.
+Our goal is to provide safe and reliable space for users.
+Our aim is to make easy and simple shopping market just by one click.
 Online Shopping platfrom is the first market place in Afghanistan.
-It provides a safe space for users to deal every thing which exist here or even they have their own in home.
+It provides a safe space for users to deal every thing they want.

 **This website is made up of the following pages:**
 1. Home Page